 You cannot undo this action.

-You can also invoke the Permanent delete API endpoint to programmatically delete a cluster.
+You can also invoke the Clusters API endpoint to delete a cluster programmatically.

 When you restart a cluster, it gets the latest images for the compute resource containers and the VM hosts.
-It is particularly important to schedule regular restarts for long-running clusters, which are often used for some applications such as processing streaming data.
+It is important to schedule regular restarts for long-running clusters such as those used for processing streaming data.

 It is your responsibility to restart all compute resources regularly to keep the image up-to-date with the latest image version.